Micah Johnson (gridiron football): BC Lions

 Upon entering free agency, Johnson signed a one-year contract with the BC Lions on February 11, 2020.
 However, the 2020 CFL season was cancelled and he never played for the Lions.

-Saskatchewan Roughriders (II)
+Saskatchewan Roughriders (second stint)

 On the first day of free agency in 2021, Johnson re-signed with the Saskatchewan Roughriders on February 9, 2021.

 Hamilton Tiger-Cats

 On February 9, 2022, Johnson officially signed with the Hamilton Tiger-Cats.

-Saskatchewan Roughriders (III)
+Saskatchewan Roughriders (third stint)

-On February 14, 2023, it was announced that Johnson had re-signed with the Saskatchewan Roughriders.
+On February 14, 2023, it was announced that Johnson had re-signed with the Roughriders.

+On February 12, 2024, it was announced that he had signed a one-year contract extension with the Roughriders.

+On February 7, 2025, the Roughriders announced that Johnson had re-signed with the team.